Have you started your kitchen holiday prep?

 But don’t fear.

-These 19 tips will help you plan ahead and reduce the amount of last minute trips to the store.
+These 19 tips will help you plan and reduce the number of last-minute trips to the store.

 - CLEAN OUT THE OVEN (this also includes the microwave)